Ian0035/advanced-countdown-app/README.md

     npx expo start
     ```
 4.  **View on Device:** Scan the QR code using the **Expo Go** app (iOS/Android).

-## 🎨 Next Steps: The "Loofers" Polish
-The next phase of this project involves styling the application to match the **Loofers** brand identity.
-* **`STYLEGUIDE.md`:** Currently being drafted based on the Loofers website color palette and typography.
-* **Animations:** Implementing **Reanimated** for fluid transitions in the countdown list and the global urgency banner.
-* **Gaming UX:** Adding haptic feedback and interactive elements to provide a "game-like" feel to the interface.

 ---
 *Developed as a technical showcase for Loofers ApS.*